math-a3k/django-ai/docs/apps/bayesian_networks.rst

 Nodes can be either `Stochastic` or `Deterministic`.

-`Stochastic` reffers to representing a Random Variable, `Deterministic` reffers to representing a transformation or function on other Nodes.
+`Stochastic` refers to representing a Random Variable, `Deterministic` refers to representing a transformation or function on other Nodes.

 Each type of Nodes have a fields associated with it, which will need to be filled accordingly.